vijayrajpanchall/matic-docs/docs/supernets/operate/quick-start.md

 This document provides a quick start guide to help users set up a Supernet with the PolyBFT consensus engine using the Edge consensus client's script.

-> Before getting started, ensure you have Go programming language installed on your system (version >= 1.15 and <= 1.19).
-To install Go, run the following
+> Before getting started, ensure you have [Go](https://go.dev/) installed on your system (version >= 1.15 and <= 1.19).
+> Compatibility is being worked on for other versions and will be available in the near future.

-> command in your terminal (we are using 1.18 in this example): `sudo apt-get install golang-1.18`
+> To install Go, run the following command in your CLI (we are using 1.18 in this example): `sudo apt-get install golang-1.18`.
 > Or, use a package manager like [Snapcraft](https://snapcraft.io/go) for Linux, [Homebrew](https://formulae.brew.sh/formula/go) for Mac, and [Chocolatey](https://community.chocolatey.org/packages/golang) for Windows.

 :::caution Supernets are in active development and not recommended for production use